 Various events will be held throughout the year, including opportunities to gather together, to give back, and to support specific areas of school life.
 Some events are sponsored by the Parent and Community Association, like the Fall Unity Festival.
-Other events are hosted by the Philanthropy office as a means of building community and providing support to the school such as Lower School Fun Run, GrandFriends Day, and the Golf Tournament.
+Other events are hosted by the Philanthropy office as a means of building community and providing support to the school such as Lower School Fun Run, GrandFriends Day, Running of the Bears 5K, and the Golf Tournament.

-Major and Planned Giving
+Planned Giving